lucasrla/papicu/README.md

 Try [realfavicongenerator.net](https://realfavicongenerator.net).

-## Open Graph and Twitter Cards
+## Metadata – JSON-LD, Open Graph, and Twitter Cards

-1. Put the image file inside `/assets/img/og/`
+Papicu takes advantage of [jekyll-seo-tag](https://github.com/jekyll/jekyll-seo-tag/) to easily generate relevant metadata tags for search engines and social media.

-2. Add the image filename to `ogimg:` in the post or page's [front matter](https://jekyllrb.com/docs/front-matter/)
+[Twitter Cards](https://developer.twitter.com/en/docs/twitter-for-websites/cards/overview/abouts-cards), [Open Graph](https://ogp.me/) and [JSON-LD](https://en.wikipedia.org/wiki/JSON-LD) ([Google's guide](https://developers.google.com/search/docs/guides/intro-structured-data)) are supported out-of-the-box.

-For an actual example, see `_posts/2021-01-01-textual-post.md`.
+Please note that jekyll-seo-tag, as of [v2.8.0](https://github.com/jekyll/jekyll-seo-tag/releases/tag/v2.8.0), sets the Twitter Cards to `summary_large_image` only if there is an actual image referenced (say, at your post's front-matter).
+If there is none, it will default to `summary`.
+See, for instance, their issue [#287](https://github.com/jekyll/jekyll-seo-tag/issues/287).

 ## Tips for a Jekyll setup on your local machine